MeidiKDRI/MLD/readme.md

 ## Credits :
 Plateform developped by Meidi KADRI - Feb 2020.
-Final project study for the AI developer certifications By Microsoft - May 2020.
+Final project study for the AI Developer Certification By Microsoft - May 2020.